Home > INTERNATIONAL > Types of Aid

 The Texas Public Education Grant (TPEG) is a program administered by the State of Texas to provide assistance to students with financial need, seeking a first bachelor's degree, graduate degree or professional degree.
 This is a grant, and it does not have to be repaid.
 The International Texas Public Education Grant is awarded to international students only.
 The International TPEG is a grant program and funds do not have to be repaid.

-The International Student Financial Aid Application (ISFAA) is open for the 2019-2020 school year.
-The priority date for the 2019-2020 ISFAA was May 1, 2019.
-You can find the ISFAA on the Forms page
+The International Student Financial Aid Application (ISFAA) is open for the 2020-2021 school year.
+The priority date for the 2020-2021 ISFAA was June 17, 2020.
+You can find the ISFAA on the Forms

 The Short-term Loan Program is funded by the Texas A&M University Association of Former Students, the Texas A&M University Class of 1926, University departments, as well as colleges and friends of Texas A&M University.